FAQs

 When should I apply?

-The online application system opens November 1st until January 31st, 11:59 pm MST.
+The online application system opens from November 1 until January 31, 11:59 pm MST.

 Applicants are strongly encouraged to start their application early, and to thoroughly read all application information on our website and the department checklist document BEFORE starting their application.
-Applicants that start their application close to the January 31st deadline may not have time to complete the CASPer exam, obtain appropriate transcripts, have prerequisite courses approved, have enough time for referees to complete and return their letters to the application, or have any questions or technical issues answered/resolved by the due date.
-All emails sent to the department/ through GSMS, or requests to change referees will only be responded to during normal business hours.
+Applicants who start their application close to the January 31st deadline may not have time to complete the CASPer exam, obtain appropriate transcripts, have prerequisite courses approved, or have any questions or technical issues answered/resolved by the due date.
+All emails sent to the department/ through GSMS, will only be responded to during normal business hours.

 What are the tuition fees?